United Kingdom

 Insufficient

-CAT rates the UK’s climate targets, policies and finance “Insufficient”.
+The CAT rates the UK’s climate targets, policies and finance “Insufficient”.
 The “Insufficient” rating indicates that the UK’s climate policies and commitments need substantial improvements to be consistent with the Paris Agreement’s 1.5°C temperature limit.

 The UK’s 2030 emissions target is not aligned with 1.5°C when compared to global least-cost modelled domestic pathways, produced by downscaling integrated assessment model (IAM) pathways to the country level.
-The UK’s target is therefore rated as "Almost sufficient".
+The UK’s target is therefore rated as "Almost Sufficient".

 Key measures required for the UK to improve its overall rating to "1.5°C Paris Agreement compatible" include: